-- The Internal Control Officer and/or support staff attended various trainings and conferences sponsored by the New York State Internal Control Association (NYSICA). - The Fund has developed a new, mandatory Internal Control Training Presentation, as well as an updated Internal Control Guide. - Construction and Design staff received Code Continuing Education required for certification. - Project Sunlight and on the Freedom of Information Law (FOIL), - Various staff across all departments attended remote conferences which offers the opportunity for training and networking.
-For example, the NYS Office of the Comptroller Financial Conference which was offered training remotely last year. - All staff completed a web-based Security Awareness Training program.
+- The Internal Control Officer and/or support staff attended various trainings and conferences sponsored by the New York State Internal Control Association (NYSICA). - The Fund has a mandatory Internal Control Training Presentation, as well as an updated Internal Control Guide. - Construction and Design staff received Code Continuing Education required for certification. - Project Sunlight and on the Freedom of Information Law (FOIL), - Various staff across all departments attended remote conferences which offers the opportunity for training and networking.
+For example, the NYS Office of the Comptroller Financial Conference was offered this year and attended by Fund staff. - All staff completed a web-based Security Awareness Training program.
 In addition, the Fund's IT department periodically sends out email communications to all staff to bring awareness of actual security attacks or advice how to reduce the probability and impact of security risks.